Dcenidoo/G3-CS132-WFU-PROJECT/README.md

 ---
 Miscelleneous
 -
-The miscelleneous folder contains the css file used in the project webpage.
+The miscelleneous folder contains the CSS file used in the project webpage.

 ---
 ## 2. **HTML File**